Abderrahim-HADDEJI/Analysis-of-suicide-rate-patterns/README.md

 The stages of this project consist of:
 - Importing the Libraries
 - Exploratory Data Analysis
-- Plotting some important data visualisation using Seaborn
+- Plotting some important data visualization using Seaborn
 - Fill in some missing values
 - Convert strings to categories
 - Transform categorical variables into numbers